Christina Jeffrey: Later career

 Jeffrey's actions were widely discussed.
 The Atlanta Journal-Constitution criticized her dismissal as stifling free speech.
 Others praised Gingrich for acting quickly to remove her.
 Julianne Malveaux, writing in Black Issues in Higher Education, asked what sides there were to present to the Ku Klux Klan or the Holocaust.
 In September, the Anti-Defamation League said that Jeffrey was "stigmatized unfairly" and "mislabeled anti-Semitic".
 On November 30, Gingrich apologized for firing her and John Lewis voiced support for efforts to clear her name.
 Other politicians continued to criticize her actions, including Barney Frank and Chuck Schumer.
-In early 1986 Jeffrey announced that she was considering filing a lawsuit against Gingrich, and in May she published an op-ed in The Wall Street Journal titled "Why I Am Suing Gingrich and Schumer", where she detailed a lawsuit against Gingrich and Schumer for "defamation and contract violations."
+In early 1996 Jeffrey announced that she was considering filing a lawsuit against Gingrich, and in May she published an op-ed in The Wall Street Journal titled "Why I Am Suing Gingrich and Schumer", where she detailed a lawsuit against Gingrich and Schumer for "defamation and contract violations."
 The suit was dismissed.
 The House did not have a Historian for several years after Jeffrey resigned.

 After leaving the position as Historian, she returned to teaching at Kennesaw State.
 In 2000, Jeffrey ran to represent Georgia's 6th congressional district in the House of Representatives, which had been vacated when Gingrich retired.
 She received 25% of the Republican vote in primaries.
 In 2010, Jeffrey ran in the Republican primary to represent South Carolina's 4th congressional district in the House of Representatives.
 Jeffrey left Kennesaw State and began working at Limestone University, where she chaired the department of political science.
-By 2011 she was giving lectures at Wofford College and Lander College for Men in South Carolina.
+By 2011 she was giving lectures at Wofford College and Lander University in South Carolina.